Pixel (973) 784-8402

 Actual vs. Constructive Notice in Premises Liability Claims

 To demonstrate legal responsibility in most premises liability cases, it is sufficient to show that the landowner had actual notice of the hazard – i.e., they actually knew about it.
 However, proving a landowner’s actual knowledge about a specific danger can be tricky.
 You would need evidence like communication records or maintenance reports showing the owner’s explicit recognition of the hazard.
+Establishing what the property owner knew is crucial, and this can often be supported by evidence such as witness statements.

 As such, it is often enough to show that the property owner had constructive notice of the hazard.
 A property owner has constructive notice of a hazard if they would have known about the hazard if they had exercised reasonable diligence.
 In other words, one has constructive notice when a reasonable individual in the same situation would have discovered the danger.